raul23/SimulRPi/docs/useful_functions.rst

      `shift_r`.

 :meth:`~SimulRPi.GPIO.setchannels` accepts as argument a list where each item is a dictionary defining the attributes for a given GPIO channel.
-This list corresponds to the main configuration's setting `gpio_channels`_.

 **Example:** updating attributes for an input and output channels.
 Then when the user presses ``cmd_r``, we blink a LED for 3 seconds